How to Submit Comments

 The SEC invites comments on Proposed Rules, Concept Releases, Self-Regulatory Organization filings, Public Company Accounting Oversight Board Rulemaking, Rulemaking Petitions, and Other Releases.
 Less frequently, comments are invited for Final Rules, Interpretive Releases, and Policy Statements.

 Submit comments by one of the following three methods.
 To help us process and review your comments more efficiently, please use only one method.

 Important: All comments will be made available to the public.
 Comments sent via online form or e-mail, will be posted on our website.
 Comments sent via paper will be converted to PDF and then posted on our website.
+When multiple comments are submitted with identical or near-identical content, only the first copy of the comment received will be posted publicly, along with a running total number of that comment received.
 We do not edit personal identifying information from submissions; submit only information that you wish to make available publicly.

 1. Online form